-The Industrial Managed Switch can support both NMS contoleer and CloudViewer Sever for remote management.
-PLANET's NMS Controller is a Network Management System can monitor all kinds of deployed network devices, such as managed switches, media converters, routers, smart APs, VoIP phones, IP cameras, etc., compliant with the SNMP Protocol, ONVIF Protocol and PLANET Smart Discovery utility.
+The Industrial Managed PoE+ Switch can support both NMS controller and CloudViewer Sever for remote management.
+PLANET's NMS Controller is a Network Management System can monitor all kinds of deployed network devices, such as Industrial Managed PoE+ Switches, media converters, routers, smart APs, VoIP phones, IP cameras, etc., compliant with the SNMP Protocol, ONVIF Protocol and PLANET Smart Discovery utility.
 The CloudViewer is a free networking service just for PLANET Products.
 This service provides simplified network monitoring and real-time network status.
 Working with PLANET CloudViewer app, user can easily check network status, device information, Port and PoE status from Internet.
 Any other services are not included.
-The Remote NMS Configuration screens in following screen appears.